danymat/neogen/docs/adding-languages.md

 }
 ```

-This means for our example, we found a parent node called `variable_declaration`.
+This means in our example, that we found a parent node called `variable_declaration`.
 It'll fetch this data:

 ```lua
 ["local_variable_declaration|field|variable_declaration"] = {